 Most people I talk to haven’t taken a class on retirement planning, much less 401(k) investments like a QDIA.
 A QDIA — qualified default investment alternative — is where a 401(k) puts your money if you don’t select investments.
 Yet most employees don’t remember reading about QDIAs in the whatever packet the HR department gave them about their retirement plan.
 So how do you know if your plan has a QDIA, or if have money in one?
 Here’s what you need to know about QDIAs and your money.

-A QDIA investment history lesson
+A quick 401(k) history lesson